 This page provides explanations about some of Yale’s academic practices.
-For more detail on the items below, consult Yale College Programs of Study (YCPS), which will be available on line by mid-July.
+For more detail on the items below, consult Yale College Programs of Study (YCPS).

 - Interpreting Course Numbers